strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 ## Is Strimzi affected?

 When using Strimzi, you first deploy the Cluster Operator as the central component.
-And then you use it to deploy the operands.
+Then you use it to deploy the operands.
-And each operand might consist of multiple different components.
+Finally, each operand might consist of multiple different components.
 For example when you deploy the Kafka cluster using the `Kafka` custom resource, it does not deploy just the Kafka brokers.
 It also deploys the ZooKeeper cluster, the topic and user operators and possibly also Cruise Control or Kafka Exporter.
 There are also some components which are deployed separately, such as the Drain Cleaner.